Blog

 Your team is a leader in the design, manufacturing and aftermarket support of products unique to the applications and industries or markets you serve.
 However, what they know how to do is less important to potential customers than how you answer these example questions:

 By using personal pronouns when trying to answer customers’ questions, your company can quickly explain how engaging with you can help them to succeed.
+So with that simple fact in mind, here are five best-practice approaches you can incorporate when publishing content online.

 It’s very unlikely that your web traffic will engage with an entire page.
 Most studies show that visitors will read a blog post for 15 seconds or less (TIME).
 They’ll quickly scan for the big type that offers clues about how you can help them.
 So give them benefits in that big type.
 Plexus gets this right on its homepage when they proclaim: “We’ll help you create the products that build a better world.”